 About the Majestic Roof Garden Hotel

-The Majestic Roof Garden Hotel claims to be a 4 1/2 star hotel, so my expectations were fairly high.
-I have stayed in other similar 4 & 5 star hotels in Adelaide of the last year or so, so I can easily compare what is on offer.
+The Majestic Roof Garden Hotel is a 4½ star hotel, so my expectations were fairly high.
+I have stayed in other similar 4 & 5 star hotels in Adelaide of the last year or so, so I could easily compare what is on offer.

 Check in was smooth.
 We were about an hour earlier than check in opened, but there was no issue with going straight to our room.
 There was no mention of being early either, just an easy check in.